IBM/Education-SelfService-AI-Chatbot/README.md

 * Find the Discovery service in your IBM Cloud Dashboard.
 * Click on the service and then click on `Launch Watson Discovery`.
 * Create a new data collection by hitting the `Upload your own data` button.
 You will see that you have one collection created that comes with Discovery by default.
 That is the `Watson Discovery News` collection.
-* Provide a collection name
+* Provide a collection name - call it `Courses`
 * Select `English` language
 * Click `Create`

-* Use `Drag and drop your documents here or select documents` to seed the content with the documents in `./manualdocs/` of your cloned repo.
+* Use `Drag and drop your documents here or select documents` to seed the content with the documents in `./data/manualdocs/` of your cloned repo.

-** QUESTION: since we enriched the data set with NLU - do we still need to configure Discovery separately on the enrichment tab?? **

 > **NOTE:** If using the Discovery Lite plan, you are limited to loading up to 1000 files into your discovery service.
 This limit is not per collection, but the combined number for all collections in your service.